 Emily, a Chemist made her career in the commercial rather than the academic world.
 This means that, unusually for a modest-sized life science company, she brings the keen commercial drive and strong corporate values of quality, health and safety which are more typical of larger organisations.
 It also makes the company very flexible and open to ideas and partnerships.

 She summarises her company as ‘a woman-owned business that is driven by a commitment to high standards, outstanding customer service and operational excellence and believes in a flexible approach to the work/life balance’.

 Emily is responsible for the business development and commercial management of CRB.
 She joined the Billingham site of the then ICI as a radio chemist but after four years moved into the company’s sales operations and has remained in sales and marketing ever since.
 From 1998, she was responsible for the European sales of Avecia Biologics (a division of Zeneca, part of the former ICI).
 In 2000, and following the management buy-out of CRB, she took charge of the company’s global sales, managing its operations in the UK and USA.

 Emily is from the north, from Middlesbrough, and has inherited some of her business zeal from her entrepreneur father.
 She is passionate about science, encouraging female business owners, the power of networking, and the North East.
-She is a member of the Entrepreneur’s Forum, the business networking Bridge Club, NEPIC (North East Process Industry Cluster) and CELs (Centre of Excellence for Life Sciences).
+She is a member of the Entrepreneur’s Forum, the business networking Bridge Club, NEPIC (North East Process Industry Cluster), One Nucleus and Bionow (Biotech North West for Life Sciences).
 A frequent guest speaker at events to promote bioscience businesses and their commercial opportunities, she is also a judge at the University of Durham’s Biology & Enterprise Degree show.
 Emily graduated from Manchester with a first degree in Chemistry in 1989.